tstillwell/iis-perfkit/README.md

 a logparser query to `parser-scripts` with a .sql extension.

-Any query can use the %log_path% variable in the 'from' clause to specify the IIS log files to parse.
+Queries can use the %log_path% variable in the 'from' clause to specify the IIS log files to parse.
 This is useful since you only have to specify the target logs once.